- The Gartner Magic Quadrant reduces software selection efficiency through the deceptive way they are created.

 When No Gartner Magic Quadrant Exists for Your Software Category

 One of the biggest obstacles that a buyer or analyst can face is when there is no Gartner Magic Quadrant for the software category of interest.
 When Gartner decides to create a Gartner Magic Quadrant for a group of products or a software suite, it is impossible for a company, which only makes a single product to compete in that type of analysis.
-Secondly, it is inadvisable for a buyer to implement multiple products from one suite.
+Secondly, a buyer shouldn’t implement multiple products from one suite.
 Doing this means using a vendor’s weak products along with its stronger products.
-Also, once the analysis moves to a suite, the business tends to get the short end of the stick, because at that point it simply becomes more about integration, and the functionality becomes an afterthought.
+Also, once the analysis moves to a suite, the business tends to get the short end of the stick, because at that point, it becomes merely more about integration, and the functionality becomes an afterthought.

 Nevertheless, software suites have been a common approach to IT implementation for several decades.
 While the concept was that there would be fewer integration issues if software suites were implemented, this approach has meant that the business does not get the software it needs.
 Software selection based on software suites does not emphasize each application but instead emphasizes the suite.